sling233/rauch4/README.md

 # Wokkagames

-Minecraft Datapack Game with abilities and stuff, meant to play with friends (i spent way too much time programming this).
+Minecraft Datapack PvP Game with abilities, different classes and gamemodes, meant to play with friends.

 To use, go to the latest release and download wokkagames.zip into .minecraft/saves/<Your_World>/datapacks.
 No need to extract.